sensiolabs/SensioFrameworkExtraBundle/Resources/doc/annotations/converters.rst

 ``$configuration->getName()``, which stores an object of class ``$configuration->getClass()``.

+If you're using service `auto-registration and autoconfiguration`_, you're done!
+Your converter will automatically be used.
-To register your converter service, you must add a tag to your service:
+If not, you must add a tag to your service:

 .. configuration-block::